The ONLY Landscaping Email Marketing Guide You Need

 1. Acquire contact details from your landscaping website.
 Use a pop-up, offer newsletter signup form, or lead magnet landing pages.

-2. Use your leads from offline marketing such as in-person sales, leads captured in events, from property managers, etc. You can use this list to get them to opt in your emails in your first email.
+2. Use your leads from offline marketing, such as in-person sales, leads captured in events, leads from property managers, etc. You can use this list to get them to opt in to your emails in your first email.

-3. Use social media ads or search ads to acquire contact information from those people who have expressed interest in your brand.
+3. Use social media or search ads to acquire contact information from those who have expressed interest in your brand.
 Include an optional checkbox to get permission for newsletters.

-4. If you’ve got a database of people or your former prospects, you can get them to opt in.
+4. You can get them to opt in if you’ve got a database of people or your former prospects.

 5. Get lead information from your referral programs.
-Your affiliates can get you leads from your discount programs or partner pricing programs.
+Your affiliates can get you leads from discount or partner pricing programs.

 6. You can acquire leads using giveaways, gamification, and contests on social media or online groups and communities (Your target audience should be present there).